 Tax Preparer Fees and "Tax Time" Financial Products

 Many Americans use tax preparers to file their taxes.
-In 2016, for example, over 78 million Americans paid tax preparers to file returns.
-Over $125 billion was issued in tax refunds for 2015.
+In 2017, for example, just under 79 million Americans paid tax preparers to file returns.
+Over $323 billion was issued in tax refunds for 2017, with an average refund of $2,895.

 For years, many tax preparers made money by selling financial products that take fees and interest from anticipated refunds.
 Until 2012, banks would partner with preparers to sell short-term, high-interest refund anticipation loans (RALs), which were repaid from anticipated refunds.
 RALs were often sold based on misleading tactics.
 In 2002, nearly 13 million Americans paid more than $1 billion in fees for RALs.